terrestris/java2typescript/README.md

 options: debug
 ```

-This will cause the `FixtureSpec` test to only run this single fixture and allways fail (so it won't pass the ci).
+This will cause the `FixtureSpec` test to only run this single fixture and always fail (so it won't pass the ci).
 You can then debug the `FixtureSpec` test and set a breakpoint anywhere.

 ### Run program